KageKaz/metacogs/content/cogs/Fact or Fiction.md

 It's funny, the Wikipedia article classifies the genre of the books as "Young adult novel" and "realistic fiction."
 And it's right.
 The book depicts, is marketed toward, and is supposed to resonate with young people.

-But I don't know, what I read might've as well have been labeled fantasy .
+But I don't know, what I read might as well've been labeled fantasy .

 Because real teenagers don't talk like that.
 Because we aren't as funny as Hazel and Augustus.
 Because this one is constantly realizing that he is not as profound as he wished he was, as they are.
 Because Green doesn't write teenagers, he writes what what we wished we were.